WBS-TW/CPxplorer/R/instructions_CPquant.md

 __Std Calibration Curves__: The calibration curves for different standards will be shown.
 Only those with rsquared above the initial cutoff will be shown.
 __Removed from Calibration__: A table showing individual homologue groups from specific standards that are removed from the quantification process, due to negative RF or calibration curve R2 values below limit.
 __Quan to Qual ratio__: Violin plots showing the ratio Quan/Qual area to detect outliers and thus help in assessing quality of data.
+__Measured vs Theor Quan/Qual ratio__: Plot showing the measured Quan/Qual ratio divided by the theoretical Quan/Qual ratio.
+Ideally, the ratio should be around 1.
+Outlier ratios (<0.3 or >3) are marked in red.

 ## Quantification summary